Zhongjun24/Offline_Online_RL/README.md

 ### Runtime notes

-* Simulation sweeps may take several minutes depending on parameter settings
+* Simulation sweeps may take tens of hours (under $50$ runs) depending on parameter settings
 * Cached `.pkl` files are used to avoid recomputation
 * Random seeds are fixed where appropriate for reproducibility